 Shunyi District offers an excellent living environment for families with children and people who prefer a lifestyle of leisure, outdoor space, and want to escape the pollution of Beijing.
 Expats can easily find amenities like restaurants, supermarkets, coffee shops, banks, grocery stores, pet shops, beauty salons and flower markets.
-However, a car is needed for daily transportation.
+However, a car is likely needed for daily transport.

 Expats living in Xicheng District usually work in Financial Street, which is home to multinational companies, particularly in the banking and insurance sectors.
 The expat residential market continues to take shape here, with only a limited selection of high-end and serviced apartments available, making rental fees relatively higher.
 Young expat working professionals looking for accommodation are likely to find flatshares, which is easier on the budget.

 There is much to see and do in this area, whether expats find a home and work here or want to visit the popular hutong alleys and enjoy a night out at a trendy cocktail bar.

 ►Education and Schools in Beijing is an important read for expats with children

 ►Accommodation in Beijing provides an excellent overview of the property market in the city

 Photo credits: Wangjing by Sam Balye; Dongcheng by Zhang Kaiyv; Beijing by Yuanbin Du; Xicheng by G Shan.
 All sourced from Unsplash.